abdulmateentech24/RGB-text-in-Python/README.md

 Here you have the fundamental RGB lights multicolour textual creation, developed due to my enthusiasm for technology and gaming.
 As someone who is always eager to explore the latest advancements in the RGB era, I find great joy in being surrounded by RGB lights.

-I kindly invite you to explore my program and utilize it for creating RGB textual designs and names in various colours, among other applications.
+I kindly invite you to explore my program and utilize it for creating RGB textual designs and names in various colours etc.

 Thankyou for explorinng my first git repo, have a wonderful day!